 5. Self-guided Dunkie’s Tour

-In terms of Things to Do in Boston on a rainy day, I’d rate this three strawberry frosted donuts out of a bacon, egg, and cheese on a croissant.
+In terms of Things to Do in Boston on a drizzly day, I’d rate this three strawberry frosted donuts out of a bacon, egg, and cheese on a croissant.
 I’ll let you figure out the conversion factor for that.
 What I will tell you is that tales of this adventure definitely reek of best-selling book potential – all it needs is an author!

 6. Get your drink in at a brewery tour as exciting things to do in Boston on a rainy day

 Boston is host to a crazy amount of bar crawls all throughout the year, and is not just on a list of things to Do in Boston on a rainy day.
 It’s great on a sunny day, too!